 Leading Industries and Companies

-As a top business location, Basel also is a prime financial center, where, among others, the Bank for International Settlements has its headquarters.
-Differing from the Swiss average, insurance companies are highly significant in Basel.
-They contribute more than half of the added value in the financial sector.
-Insurance companies such as the Baloise Group and Helvetia are located here.
+As part of Basel’s position as a prime business location, the city is also a major financial centre and home to the headquarters of the Bank for International Settlements and UBS, the world’s second largest asset manager.
+In contrast with other parts of Switzerland, insurance companies are prominent in Basel.
+They contribute more than half the added value in the financial sector and include the Baloise Group and Helvetia.

 Logistics and trade

 As a result of its geographical location in the heart of Europe and its first-class transport infrastructure, the Basel region has long been a major transhipment centre for goods on the move: the Rhine provides a direct link to the sea for the shipment of goods by water.
 The EuroAirport Basel-Mulhouse-Freiburg, the Swiss Rhine Harbour, the international railway stations and outstanding connections to the European motorway network make Basel the logistics centre of Switzerland.
 Major logistics groups such as DSV/Panalpina, DHL and Rhenus use these advantages to run their global operations out of Basel.
 Trading companies have always been well represented in Basel.
 Companies such as Coop, Davidoff, Dufry, Manor, Fossil and Tally Weijl are just some of the examples.

 Exhibition and convention city

 Basel is known worldwide as an exhibition and convention centre.
 Art Basel, the world's biggest trade fair for modern and contemporary art, is hosted by Basel every year.
 The city is also the setting for scientific and business conventions of a global stature.